macmpi/alpine-linux-headless-bootstrap/README.md

 ## Credits
-Thanks for the original instructions & scripts from @sodface and @davidmytton.
+Thanks for the initial guides & scripts from @sodface and @davidmytton.